cunger/escape-velocity/content/blog/climate-change-reloaded.md

 Our current economic markets and development models are failing us, because they are based on a world that doesn't exist anymore.

-So this is not only a technological challenge, it's an economic, social, and cultural challenge as well.
+So this is not only a technological challenge, but an economic, social, and cultural one as well.

-If we want to stabilize Earth's ecosystem, we need to transform our place in it.
+If we want to stabilize Earth's ecosystem, we need to rethink our place in it and transform how we live.

-## It's not too late.
+# It's not too late.

+Whether we hit or miss a threshold of 1.5 or 2°C average global warming is not the point.
+Either way we are neither doomed nor saved.

+The goal is to bend the curve as soon as possible and bring it back down as fast as possible.
+Every fraction of a degree matters.
+Every year it takes us matters.
+Because on our way along this curve, we are committing the world to changes.

-We are moving too slow.
-The world is already changing and it's too late to save all of it.
+Currently we are moving too slow.
+The world as we know it is changing and it's probably too late to save all of it.
-But that doesn't mean we're doomed.

-There is a lot we can do to accelerate.
-And there is a growing number of people ...

-If you want to join, proceed to Part 2.
+But it's not too late to save anything at all.

+We are moving.

+And we are accelerating.

-# Part 2: From zero to hero
+# Welcome to the climate movement!

-Breathe.
-Think.
-Act.

-Here's a learning path to get up to speed.
+TODO: onboarding path